DANCING IN THE CABBAGE PATCH Community – What is Community?

 EDEN, CORN-PONE AND COLLOQUIALISMS

 The Pine Mountain community is not, as some want to foreground, just a people of corn-pone, shucky-beans and fat-back.
-It is also a community with a busy Wal-Mart and Food City on Saturday morning as families cart home fast food and beer.
-It is Pine Mountain’s coarse entire wheat bread and it is a fat fried chicken on Sunday and still last night’s leftover squirrel and gravy.
-It is the Butterball turkey and marshmallow sweet potatoes on Thanksgiving and the conversation about the latest relative dead from black-lung, cancer, or oxycontin and now — COVID.
+It is also a community with a busy Wal-Mart and Food City or Dollar Store where on Saturday morning families cross the Pine Mountain to the town of Harlan to cart home fast food and beer.
+At the School where Pine Mountain’s coarse entire wheat bread is still baked, it also competes with Col Sander’s fried chicken.
+The fat fried chicken on Sunday still can mix with last night’s leftover squirrel and gravy in a neighbor’s home.
+It is the Butterball turkey and marshmallow sweet potatoes on Thanksgiving and the sweet potatoes mashed with rich butter and enlivened by conversations around the rattlesnake in the garden or the sharp memory about the latest relative dead from black-lung, cancer, or oxycontin and now — COVID.

-The community history is still remembered as the secret still on the hill, the gun that killed the revenuer, or the neighbor, and also the ABC (Alcohol and Beverage Control) store and the drug deal on the lonely road to addiction or incarceration.
+The community history is still remembered in the tales of the secret still on the hill, the gun that killed the revenuer, or the neighbor, and also the ABC (Alcohol and Beverage Control) store and the drug deal on the lonely road to addiction or incarceration.
 It is family lies and secrets, loves and deceits.
 It is J.D.
 Vance’s Hillbilly Elegy (2016) and Maimon’s The Twilight of Hazard (2021).
 It is Horace Kephart’s Our Southern Highlanders ( 1913) and Emma Belle Miles’ The Spirit of the Mountains, and James Still’s River of Earth.
 It is the newborn and the “Funeralizing” that gathers the dead to remember.
 It is the set and turn-single, the musician and the song, and the American Idol newly crowned.
 It is the gentleman come a-courtin’ and the “hook-up” online.
 It’s the ancestor who was a mail-order bride and it is Match.com.
-It is the child named “Alfreda” for Alfreda Withington, the Big Laurel Medical Settlement doctor that delivered her.
+It is the tale of the child named “Alfreda” — named for Dr. Alfreda Withington, the Big Laurel Medical Settlement doctor that delivered her.
 It is also “Brittney” — as in Spears and the now-common “Justin” — as in Beaver.

 Community is also vegetables and flowers from shared seeds and the new canning techniques learned from extension workers and from Grow Appalachia, the Appalachian Sustainable Agriculture project, and the new-old “farm to table” ethos.
 It is the wedding in the Chapel and the divorce in the County Court House.
+It is the success of the grandchild that graduated from Eastern Kentycky University or UK.
 It is a community we recognize throughout our country and yet, so many find it unique.
 What makes a “community” unique?
 Is it a kind of celebration?
 Is it physical or all in our heads?
 Is it always time folding back on itself and captured in the lens of the day, the net of our memories.

 Vl_34_1111_mod